timzimm/boson_dsph/README.md

 **NOTE:** Be aware that depending on the runtime (hyper)parameters, most notably `NPROC` and `m22`, peak memory consumption can be O(TB).

-With the pipeline data products available, you should be able to execute the `plots_prl.pynb` notebook.

 ## Contributors
 Tim Zimmermann